Greentwip/lex-talionis/README.md

 This section requires git.
 If you don't have git, install it from here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

 To get the Lex Talionis engine code on your machine, create a new folder.
-Then, type:
+Then, in the command line or a terminal, type:

 ```
 git clone https://github.com/rainlash/lex-talionis